ONSdigital/sdc-int-rh-ui/docker/README.md

 ## Running with specific releases

-If you want to run with a specific release or development build for mock-ai or rh-ui the required versions can be set near the top of the rh-ui-up.sh script.
+If you want to run with a specific release or development build for mock-service or rh-ui the required versions can be set near the top of the rh-ui-up.sh script.

 The ordering for doing this should be: